Coronavirus – FAQs on staffing decisions when reopening workplaces

 Should every office-based employee in England work from home?

 For many, travelling to an office to carry out a screen-based role is unlikely to be justified, although there will be some office-based employees for whom it is not reasonably possible to work from home.
 Employers will need to make a careful assessment.
+The cautious approach – certainly for employers who closed their offices and other work premises completely between March and June 2020 and managed to carry on – is to lock the door on offices in England again.
+Employers and employees wishing to take the view that it is “not reasonably possible” for work to be done from home will need to give careful consideration to why that is so, and what justification they would advance if challenged.

 If staff need to come to work, you may wish to consider providing letters confirming that it’s not possible for them to work from home so that staff can carry these letters with them and produce them in the event that they are stopped and challenged.